OpenSidewalks/OpenSidewalks-Schema/README.md

 of a complete graph with every pair of distinct nodes in `_w_id` connected by a unique edge.
 Note that this would yield $k(k-1)/2$ edges for a zone comprised of $k$ nodes.

-### 2. Extensions
+### 2. Adjacent entities
-Extensions are pedestrian network-adjacent entities which help describe the surrounding environment of the pedestrian network and can be used to amend the traversable network with important information.
+Adjacent entities are pedestrian network-adjacent entities which help describe the surrounding environment of the pedestrian network and can be used to amend the traversable network with important information.
 For example, a blind user would benefit from knowing the footway he is using is adjacent to vegetation on his right side and a lake on his left side, or a park visitor would want to know where benches are located along his walk.
-Extensions are not required for producing a valid OpenSidewalks dataset.
+Adjacent entities are not required for producing a valid OpenSidewalks dataset.

-There are three types of extension entity models:
+There are three types of adjacent entity models:
 * Points
 * Lines
 * Polygons

 Points, Lines, and Polygons are solely geometrical OGC features and they lack network metadata: their relationship to other members of the dataset are spatial.
-Extensions are features relevant to the pedestrian network that are nevertheless not represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc.
+Adjacent entities are features relevant to the pedestrian network that are nevertheless not represented as elements of it: they are nearby and useful for producing descriptions, flagging potential barriers, etc.

-Examples of each extension entity model:
+Examples of each adjacent entity model:
 - Point: a fire hydrant.
 - Line: a wall or a fence.
 - Polygon: a planter.

-OpenSidewalks schema includes some extensions (i.e. internal extensions) which we found valuable to the pedestrian experience and are readily available through community contributions on OpenStreetMap.
-Other extensions (i.e. external extensions) can similarly be included in an OpenSidewalks dataset and subsequently spatially merged with the core entities (i.e. the pedestrian network entities).
+OpenSidewalks schema includes some adjacent entities (i.e. internal adjacent entities) which we found valuable to the pedestrian experience and are readily available through community contributions on OpenStreetMap.
+Other adjacent entities (i.e. external adjacent entities) can similarly be included in an OpenSidewalks dataset and subsequently spatially merged with the core entities (i.e. the pedestrian network entities).

 ### Entity attributes